maxinebaghdadi/Wine-Predictions/index.md

 ### Bag of Words Model

+In order to process the description, we used the Bag of Words Model.
 The Bag of Words Model is a state-of-the-art natural language processor that represents a text (such as a sentence or a document) as a bag (multiset) of words.
 This model disregards grammar, the order of words, but keeps track of multiplicity (how often a word occurs in the text).
 In practice, Bag of Words is mainly used as a tool for feature generation.

 Below is an example of how Bag of Words works in a simple text document.
 The key of each mapping result is the word, and it is followed by the number of occurences of that word in the given string of text.